studentquiz/moodle-mod_studentquiz/docs/administrator/uninstall.rst

 Look for StudentQuiz and click “Uninstall”.

-If “Uninstall” is not available, it means you’ll first have to remove the StudentQuiz Question Behaviour plugin as described below.
+If “Uninstall” is not available, it means you're using the deprecated StudentQuiz Question Behaviour plugin prior to StudentQuiz 3.0.
+Remove the Question Behaviour plugin by deleting the directory your_moodle_directory/question/behaviour/studentquiz.